 1. Validate your trespasses.

-What if those negative thoughts you connected to your body was only a perspective, and not the truth?
-What if you could forgive yourself for ever owning a negative perspective about yourself, and then claim a new one?
+What if those negative thoughts you connected to your body were only hardened thought patterns?
+Can a perspective ever encapsulate the whole truth?
+What if you could forgive yourself for ever owning a negative perspective about yourself, and then declare that you’d like to build a new one?

 Validating the existence of any self-defeating beliefs and behaviors means you’re not hiding anything from the light of the present, where all potential for change exists.
 You can acknowledge those negative thoughts and feelings without wallowing in them, and from there you can relinquish them as meaningless from a different perspective.